Sadness in Islam | Fitrah Tawheed

 The Purpose of Compassion

 Sure, if you have wronged someone else, then you have to put the blame where it belongs (on yourself).
-You then have to solve it with them.
+You would then have to solve it with those you have wronged.

 Supplications for sadness